 All lines above 22 meters are considered long.
 The longer the kite lines are, the bigger your wind window is and the more power you can produce.
 The steering of the kite with longer lines will be slower and less direct.
 Here for longer lines are best suited for bigger kites and most used in lower wind conditions.

-There is no best line length but the most common length are the lines between the 20 en 24 meter.
+There is no best line length, but the most common length are the lines between the 20 and 24 meter.
 The reason is that you can use 1 bar for bigger and smaller kites and have the best overall options.

-Always check your lines before heading out, make sure all lines have the same length and aren’t damaged
+Always check your lines before heading out, make sure all lines have the same length and are not damaged.

 The wide bars (50+cm) are more fit for the bigger kites, and most of the time fitted with longer lines.

-Conclusion: the width of the bar is based on the size of the kite you’re using.
+Conclusion: the width of the bar is based on the size of the kite you are using.